Time Warner to evaluate Hudson Yards plans due to AT&T merger

-NEW YORK (Reuters) - Time Warner Inc said the case to consolidate its New York facilities into the flagship building under construction at the Hudson Yards project remains strong, but in light of its planned merger with AT&T Inc it will assess its options.
+NEW YORK, Oct 24 (Reuters) - Time Warner Inc said the case to consolidate its New York facilities into the flagship building under construction at the Hudson Yards project remains strong, but in light of its planned merger with AT&T Inc it will assess its options.

 "We're continuing with our plans to move," Time Warner said on Saturday in a list of questions and answers to employees.
 The FAQ was disclosed to the U.S. Securities and Exchange Commission.